 ‘No one ever comes back’

-Clinton Road is a 2018 American supernatural horror feature film directed by Richard Grieco (actor in Art of the Dead; Minutes to Midnight; Raiders of the Damned; et al ) and Steve Stanulis (Hinsdale House), based on the latter’s storyline.
+Clinton Road is a 2018 American supernatural horror film directed by Richard Grieco (actor in Art of the Dead; Minutes to Midnight; Raiders of the Damned; et al ) and Steve Stanulis (Chronicle of a Serial Killer; The Hinsdale House) based on the latter’s storyline.

 The real-life Clinton Road is a ten-mile stretch of narrow road deep within the northern New Jersey woods, that has served as the source of urban legends about paranormal activities such as ghosts and witches‘ gatherings.
 Apparently, it is also an infamous disposal area for corpses after mob hits.

 In the movie, the road is investigated by a gang of bold teenagers who become stranded, scrambling to defend themselves against other-wordly apparitions…

 Clinton Road begins within the confines of a nightclub with stilted sequences featuring brief cameos by Eric Roberts, Ice-T and Vincent Pastore.
 Unfortunately, some of these scenes are plagued by muffled audio, an overloud soundtrack and the kind of bickering from the protagonists that immediately kills any audience empathy.
 Once we arrive at the titular leafy setting, there is a brief suggestion that, despite the continued squabbling characters engage in, we might get some respite and the spookiness will begin to kick in.